 In order to demonstrate the justified interest in inspection, concrete facts (and not just sweeping assertions) must be presented and supported by appropriate documents that allow the land registry to weigh them up.
-If there are doubts, the land registry can demand that the facts be substantiated (Section 31 of the Act on Proceedings in Family Matters and in Matters of Voluntary Jurisdiction - FamFG).
+In the event of doubt, the land registry can demand that the facts be substantiated (Section 31 of the Act on Proceedings in Family Matters and in Matters of Voluntary Jurisdiction - FamFG).

-Certain persons who need to inspect the land register particularly frequently for professional reasons (e.g. public authorities, notaries, credit institutions) may, if the statutory requirements are met, be admitted to the so-called automated retrieval procedure, which enables online retrieval from the land register.
+Certain persons who need to inspect the land register particularly frequently for professional reasons (e.g. public authorities, notaries, credit institutions) may be admitted to the so-called automated retrieval procedure, which enables online retrieval from the land register, if the legal requirements are met.

 Anmeldeformular zum automatisierten Abrufverfahren aus dem maschinell geführten Grundbuch

 This form has to be signed and sent to the responsible authority.
 You can sign the form manually and send it by email/fax or sign the form electronically with your qualified electronic signature an send it by (secure) email.
 If the responsible authority has set up a De-Mail account, you can also send the form by De-Mail using an sender-confirmed message.